ankitects/anki-betas/README.md

 ## Changes

+### Changes in 2.1.28beta6

+Build 7d8818f8 / 2020-07-17.

+This is a candidate for the next stable release.

+- Add range selectors to button + hour graphs.
+- Make it easier for add-ons to modify the graphs (thanks to Aristotelis).
+- Code testing tidy-ups (thanks to Arthur).

 ### Changes in 2.1.28beta5

 Build 61017a2e / 2020-07-16.

-This is a candidate for the next stable release.

 - Minor tweaks to graph tooltips and axis labels.
 - Ctrl/cmd+number selects decks/note types in list (thanks to Alexander).